SopiMlab/CCREAIM/README.md

 ### Hydra

 This project uses [Hydra](https://hydra.cc/) as a configuration tool.
 Hydra uses hierarchical configuration, where the configuration is composed from multiple sources.
 For our project, `base.yaml`/`live.yaml` holds the basic configuration, and different files in `cfg/runs/*` in tandem with the command line add to and override that basic configuration.
+Our configuration utilizes [Submitit Launcher Plugin](https://hydra.cc/docs/plugins/submitit_launcher/) to interact with a Slurm job scheduler directly, this can be employed by adding the `hydra/launcher=slurm` command line option when launching a training/testing.
 More info on Hydra usage [here](https://hydra.cc/docs/intro/).

 ### Wandb